tsanghan/kubernetes-env/README.md

 ```
 10. The current context is `kind-kind`
 11. `k get no`
-12. All the nodes are not ready, a CNI plugin as yet to be installed (default CNI hin `kind.yaml` is disabled)
+12. All the nodes are not ready, a CNI plugin as yet to be installed (default CNI in `kind.yaml` is disabled)
 ```
 NAME                 STATUS     ROLES                  AGE     VERSION kind-control-plane   NotReady   control-plane,master   6m46s   v1.22.0